guidomantilla/Valid-SecureMicroservices/TECHME.md

 --form 'username=Admin' \
 --form 'password=password'
 ```
+#### Note:
+You may will find the situation where you may need to execute this command with the `--insecure` flag.

 For more details regarding this usage, check this [postman project](postman/valid_oauth2-server.postman_collection.json).

 Notice that the URI is secure using `HTTPS` .
 For this, a RSA keystore is used (`ssl.p12`).